Philosophy, Objectives &Scope

 General and multidisciplinary articles about Home Economics education, home economics research, practices of families and households and quality of life of individual and families.

-Managing; handling, supervision, or control of family affairs and resources so as to hold family values, maintain standards and achieve goals; Production, distribution, and consumption of goods and services for the family; Consumerism
+Managing; handling, supervision, or control of family affairs and resources so as to hold family values, maintain standards and achieve goals; Production, distribution, and consumption of goods and services in a sustainable manner; Responsible Consumerism

 Food, Nutrition & Wellness

-Wellness, Protection or restoration of health through selecting/producing, preparing and consuming healthy food; maintenance of personal and food hygiene; Food and nutrition security for individual and households.
+Wellness, Protection or restoration of health through selecting/producing, preparing and consuming healthy food; maintain of personal and food hygiene; Food and nutrition security for individual and households.

 Design and Visual Studies:

-Basic and universal theories and issues regarding use of resistant and compliant materials and techniques for creating the structural and decorative design;
+Basic and universal theories and issues regarding use of resistant and complaint materials and techniques for creating structural and decorative design;

-Particular theories and issues regarding designing house and interiors constructing household furniture, furnishing, and equipment;
+Particular theories and issues regarding human environments, designing house and interiors constructing household furniture, furnishing and equipment;

 Textile and Clothing: